hailelagi/hailelagi.com/content/notes/block-layers.md

 }
 ```

-At every point during the boot <> runtime lifecycle of an operating system(linux at least) there probably exist filesystems which mount themselves on themselves at some **mount point**, as par for course this implies a [root fs](https://systemd.io/MOUNT_REQUIREMENTS/)!
+At every point during the boot <> runtime lifecycle of an operating system(linux at least) there probably exist filesystems which mount themselves on themselves at some **mount point**, as par for course this implies a [root fs](https://systemd.io/MOUNT_REQUIREMENTS/)

 ## File systems come with great responsibility
-An unreasonable semantic guarantee that filesystems and tangentially databases make is to say they'll take your data to disk and won't lose it via some kind of pinky promise like`fsync`, in the face of the real world(tm) which can and does _lose_ data[^4] and sometimes lies about it, alas our software is trying its best and define models like "crash stop" and "fail stop", this gets doubly hard for large data centers and distributed systems[^6] where data loss isn't just loss, it's a cascade failure mode of corruption.
+An unreasonable semantic guarantee that filesystems and tangentially databases make is to say they'll take your data to disk and won't lose it via some kind of pinky promise like`fsync`, in the face of the real world(tm) which can and does _lose_ data[^4] and sometimes lies about it, alas our software and hardware are trying their best and define models like "crash stop" and "fail stop", this gets doubly hard for large data centers and distributed systems[^6] where data loss isn't just loss, it's a cascade failure mode of corruption.
+There are of course many things to be done to guard against the troubling world of physical disks, such as magic numbers, checksums and RAID which transparently map logical IO to physical IO for fault-tolerance in a fail-stop model and performance via your preffered mapping (stripping, mirroring & parity.)

-### Disk IO scheduling/schedulers
+### Concurrency Disk IO scheduling/schedulers
 - SSTF
 - NBF
 - SCAN vs C-SCAN (elevator algorithm)